 - The DS9 episode "Little Green Men" lampshades this.
 After Quark, Rom, and Nog get thrown back in time to Roswell, 1947, one of the humans sizes Quark up pretty accurately by comparing him to his brother-in-law.
-His in-law's profession?
+His brother-in-law's profession?
 Used car salesman.

 - The same goes for Cyrano Jones, who's much like Mudd in personality — he's just not quite as ambitious.

 - Voyager ran into the interstellar version of this — he forgot to mention the used spacecraft he sold Tom Paris was sentient and channeling Christine.